 - Hard to update: After a couple of hundred papers sitting on your desk, you’re pretty much sitting there hopelessly when it comes to “updating” your work.
 Especially if multiple personnel work on the same project.

 - Potential inconsistency: unless you’re experienced enough or talented in drawing, you have to be very careful during the process to avoid inconsistency.

 Pros: (see sketching)

-- Large scale: If you wish to turn your whole office wall into a giant whiteboard no one is stopping you.
-You are not limited to screen size here.
-Speaking of scale you have the opportunity to inspect and think from a distance, from multiple feet away, even while walking around.
+- Large scale: If you wish to turn your whole office wall into a giant whiteboard, no one is stopping you.
+The screen-size is nor your only choice here.
+Speaking of scale, you have the opportunity to inspect and think from a distance, from multiple feet away, even while walking around.

-- Transparency: Besides it looks cool, a building with offices, hallways filled with whiteboards where people can work together on projects makes the whole company feel alive and transparent.
+- Transparency: Besides looking cool, a building with offices, hallways filled with whiteboards where people can work together on projects makes the whole company feel alive and transparent.